anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 **Block 1: Weekend 1: 26/27th March 2022 in or near Kendal, Cumbria.
 Non- residential.**

-**Weekend 2: 23rd/24th April in or near Kendal, Cumbria.
+**Weekend 2: 23rd/24th April 2022 in or near Kendal, Cumbria.
 Non-residential**

-**Weekend 3: 21st/22nd May in or near Kendal, Cumbria.
+**Weekend 3: 21st/22nd May 2022 in or near Kendal, Cumbria.
 Non-residential**

-**Block 2: Summer, 16th-21st  July 2022 - camping in the Lake District on basic site with facilities**
+**Block 2: Summer, 16th-20th  July 2022 - camping in the Lake District on basic site with facilities**

-**Block 3: October half-term, 23rd-28th October 2021 – possibly a monastery in the hills of Majorca or we may change to 3 non-residential autumn weekends, depending on how covid restrictions unfold.**
+**Block 3: Weekend 4: 24/25th September 2022 in or near Kendal, Cumbria.
+Non-residential**

+**Weekend 5: 22nd/23rd October 2022 in or near Kendal, Cumbria (lead teacher via Zoom)**

+**Weekend 6: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher via Zoom)**

 **Block 4: Christmas … somewhere exotic?
 Or potentially Easter 2022 as an option ... we’ll decide together**